Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. Go to [login.microsoftonline.com](https://login.microsoft.com) portal.

-1. You will be prompted to sign-in, Click on **Use another account**.
+1. You will be prompted to sign-in, click on **Use another account**.

     ![](../Images/use-another-acc.png)